topStrip1

 • Rates of depression have increased in the last decade.

 Studies by WHO show that approximately 280 million people worldwide have depression.
-If you or a loved one has ever been experiencing persistent emotions of melancholy, despair, and diminished interest in formerly pleasant activities is likely depression.
+If you or a loved one has ever been experiencing persistent emotions of melancholy, despair, and diminished interest in formerly pleasant activities, you might have depression.
 Depression can also induce physical changes in eating habits, sleep patterns, and energy levels.

-At this point, you must understand that depression is not a manifestation of weakness or some deficiency in your character.
-Depression is a severe medical issue that needs medical attention.
-If you or someone around you suffers from depression, you must get treatment from a mental health expert.
+Depression is not a manifestation of weakness or some deficiency in your character.
+It is a severe medical issue that needs medical attention.
+If you or someone around you suffers from depression, treatment like medication or talk therapy can help.

-Depression treatment options include counseling and self-care practices such as exercise and stress management.
-However, depression symptoms are manageable, and the quality of life, with the correct therapy, is, thus, improvable.
+Depression treatment includes counseling and self-care practices such as exercise and stress management.
+With the right support, depression symptoms are manageable and your quality of life can be improved.
 However, awareness is the first step toward healing.
-Thereby let's together understand the signs of depression, its causes, and treatment.
+So let's understand the signs of depression, its causes, and treatment.
+You deserve to live a brighter life.

 Am I Depressed?
 Knowing the Signs of Depression